The refined analytic torsion and a well-posed boundary condition for the odd signature operator: The boundary conditions and for the odd signature operator

 \subsection{Well-posed Boundary value problem for Dirac type operators}

-In this subsection we describe briefly the well-posed boundary value problem for a Dirac type operator on a compact oriented manifold with boundary.
-We refer to [18] and [26] for more details.
+In this subsection we show that both ${\mathcal P}_{-, {\mathcal L}_{0}}$ and ${\mathcal P}_{+, {\mathcal L}_{1}}$ give well-posed boundary conditions for the odd signature operator $\B$.
+We begin with brief description of the well-posed boundary value problem for a Dirac type operator on a compact oriented manifold with boundary.
+We refer to \cite{Gr} and \cite{Se} for more details.
 Let $X$ be a compact manifold with boundary $Y$ and $F \rightarrow X$ be a Hermitian vector bundle of rank $k$ over $X$.
-We suppose that ${\mathcal D} : C^{\infty}(F) \rightarrow C^{\infty}(F)$ is a first order elliptic differential operator on $X$ and on a small collar neighborhood of $Y$ assume that ${\mathcal D}$ is represented by
+We suppose that ${\mathcal D} : C^{\infty}(F) \rightarrow C^{\infty}(F)$ is a first order elliptic differential operator on $X$ which is represented, on a small collar neighborhood of $Y$, by